 Let’s get real about salon suites franchising, and understand where they make their money.

-The salon suites concept can be very profitable with a low operator’s time commitment, but you basically have two choices to setting up your salon suites business: Franchise or Independent.
-The franchise field is a crowded one, with at least ten active franchises operating in the US, with more on the way: Sola, Phenix, Salons by JC, A Suite Salon, Salon Boutique, My Salon Suite, Salon Lofts, Studio Salons, Salon Spa Suites, Salon Plaza, etc.
+The salon suites concept can be very profitable with a small operational time commitment from the operator, but you basically have two choices to setting up your salon suites business: Franchise or Independent.
+The franchise field is a crowded one, with at least twenty(!) active franchises operating in the US, with more on the way: Sola, Phenix, Salons by JC, Salon Lofts, A Suite Salon, My Salon Suite, Studio Salons, Salon Spa Suites, Salon Plaza, Cirque Salon Studios, Image Studios 360, Salon Boutique, Universal Salons, Blue Lion Salon Studios, Mimosa Salon Suites, Encore Salon Suites, Cosmopolitan Suites and Salon Concepts and Salon Studios.

 As we have said before, the salon suites franchise model is a GREAT one if you’re the franchisor (it’s a “money for nothing” model), which is why more and more independent operators are trying to turn themselves into a franchise.
 All of them are attempting to establish a unique position in the industry (“We’re the high-end franchise!”, “We have a concierge!”, “We have a celebrity founder (of our own making)!”, etc.